-Arbitration: a definitive way to resolve disputes
+Arbitration: a binding way to resolve disputes

 This tribunal may be composed of technical professionals or lawyers, depending on the type of arbitration chosen.